taskflow

 Install taskflow as a Claude Code plugin and orchestrate multi-phase workflows via MCP.

 Claude Code is a natural home for taskflow: it already thinks in terms of subagents, and taskflow gives those subagents a declarative graph to run inside.
-On Claude Code, taskflow ships as a plugin that registers a dependency-free MCP server plus a routing skill, so the model can call it the moment it sees a multi-step task.
+The plugin registers the MCP server plus a routing skill; its protocol layer needs no MCP SDK.

 This page walks through the whole arc: install the plugin, confirm the MCP server is live, run a flow through a tool call, and understand the permission and long-running-flow model.